mikeyaworski/Utility-Discord-Bot/docs/GCE-Instructions.md

 # TODOs

-1. Build this VM from an image.
+1. Rewrite this documentation to use Docker.